mdbloice/Labeller/README.md

 Quickly set up an image labelling web application for the tagging of images by humans for supervised machine learning tasks.

 # Work in Progress
 **Warning**.
 Keyboard shortcuts are currently not working.
-A fix is upcoming in the next day (5th Oct.
-2021).
+A fix is upcoming.

 ## Introduction